Tuwaiq-Academy-Training/qu-bootcamp-deutsch-jozsa-algorithm/README.md

 ## Task

-1.The user chooses the number of qubits for the input and output registers.
+1.The user chooses the number of qubits for the input qu-bits.

 2.The algorithm randomly selects whether the oracle represents a constant or balanced function.
 Specifically: